 Now remember folks, back in them post recession days they didn't have running water; no hose neatly coild up on a rack beside the house where you could simply open a valve and spray some offending item off without getting near it.
 No Sir!
 Back in them days you drew your water from a cistern or a creek.
 And you had to carry it to the place of use a bucket at a time.

 Through the rest of the week dad became a regular in the outhouse.
-Even after several days he would still have bouts of explosive caboose streams.
+Even after several days he would still have bouts of explosive blowouts.
 Just the original incident was enough to clean up, but the often and unpredictable events would happen again and again.

 I don't know what they used back in the days as a solution to rectify those situations, but Pepto Bismal had not been invented yet.